larq/larq/docs/optimization_guide.md

 ## Latent Weights

 Suppose we take a batch of training samples and evaluate a forward and backward pass.
 During the backward pass we replace the gradients with a pseudo-gradient, and we get a gradient vector on our weights.
-We then feed this into an optimizer like Adam, and get a vector with updates for our weights.
+We then feed this into an optimizer, and get a vector with updates for our weights.

 At this point, what do we do?
 If we directly apply the updates to our weights, they are no longer binary.
 The standard solution to this problem has been to introduce real-valued **latent weights**.
 We apply our update step to this real-valued weight.
 During the forward pass, we use the binarized version of the latent weight.

-Beware that latent weights are [not really weights at all](https://arxiv.org/abs/1906.02107) - instead, they are best thought of as a product between the weight and a positive inertia: the higher this inertia, the stronger the signal required to make the weight flip.
+Beware that latent weights are [not really weights at all](https://arxiv.org/abs/1906.02107) - after all, changing the latent weights usually doesn't affect the behavior of the network and we throw the latent weights away after we're done training.
+Instead, they are best thought of as a product between the weight and a positive inertia: the higher this inertia, the stronger the signal required to make the weight flip.

 One implication of this is that the latent weights should be constrained: as an increase in inertia does not change the behavior of the network, it can otherwise grow indefinitely.